SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/authoring/github.md

 Then, delete the playground project you created for the review.

+### Rename an interview repository

+Changing the name of an interview repository is a multi-step process.
+For an example, here are the steps to rename **docassemble-OldName** to **docassemble-NewName**:

+1. In GitHub, go the repository settings and change the name of the repository in the **General** settings using the **Repository name** field.
+2. Clone the repository to your computer (using [GitHub Desktop](https://desktop.github.com/download/), for example).
+3. In setup.py in the repository's root directory, search and replace "OldName" with "NewName".
+4. Inside the **docassemble** folder, rename the interview folder from **OldName** to **NewName**.

+Then you can pull the renamed repository to the Docassemble playground.

 ## Troubleshooting errors when committing from Docassemble {#troubleshooting-commit-errors}

 When you get an error committing from Docassemble, it means Docassemble was unable to change anything on GitHub.
 One of three things is probably going on.